 - Okay.
 Follow this closely.
 Deadlands has more Cults than you can shake a jackalope's foot at, and at least a few of them masquerade as legitimate religions.
 Then there's the most visible example and/or subversion, the Church of Lost Angels.
 Beginning as a standard Protestant sect, many people suspect the Lost Angels' leadership to at least be involved in power grabs centering on the scarcity of food near the eponymous City of Lost Angels.
 (It's amazing how much someone listens when you're giving them the only hot meal they'll have all week.)
 Then there's The Reveal: the "hot meal" is made of people, and their raison d'etre is the corruption of the unsuspecting.
 Two centuries later, though, the Angels are most definitely on the side of, erm, angels.
 Subversion?
 Inversion?
 Double Subversion?
 You decide!

-- Most chaos cults in Warhammer and Warhammer 40,000 appear to be legitimate on the surface and both settings have a lot of people who are worshipping or aiding the Ruinous Powers without being aware of it.
+- Most chaos cults in Warhammer and Warhammer 40,000 appear to be legitimate on the surface, not even as a religion, and both settings have a lot of people who are worshiping or aiding the Ruinous Powers without being aware of it.
+Recently joined an academic circle specializing in recovering lost knowledge?
+There a reasonable chance you're now working for a cult dedicated to Tzeentch.
+Are you an aristocrat who regularly attends the "social functions" of a new upper class club?
+Chances are that you're now part of a pleasure cult.
+Joined an abnormally secretive and bloodthirsty iteration of the official church?
+Your might now be in a Khornate blood cult.
 For those in the inner circles, however, it's plain Religion of Evil.

 - The Universal Brotherhood from the Shadowrun game did this.
 The nice benevolent facade hid a collection of bizarre alien insect-beings whose main purpose was to infuse insect spirits into its members.
 An orbital nuclear strike was avoided only because said nuke was delivered at ground level, unleashing horrible horrors into Chicago.
 And that was the good ending of this saga.